Why live in Hurstpierpoint?

 Cuckfield Road, Hurstpierpoint

-*AVAILABLE NOW* A stunning recently refurnished one bedroom first floor apartment accessed via the main front door and grand entrance hall, one of 7 distinct apartments arranged over 3 floors in the newly converted Sussex House located just a short walk from the village High Street.
+*NOW LET STC* A stunning recently refurnished one bedroom first floor apartment accessed via the main front door and grand entrance hall, one of 7 distinct apartments arranged over 3 floors in the newly converted Sussex House located just a short walk from the village High Street.
 All the (...)

 An extended 4 bedroom 1930's semi detached house in good sized gardens backing onto fields (...)